rimzzlabs/website/src/content/blog/jotai-recipes.md

 ---
-layout: "@/modules/layout/writings/index.astro"
-title: 'Jotai Recipes I Commonly Use for My Project'
+title: "Jotai Recipes I Commonly Use for My Project"
-description: 'To read and modify state on our application with Jotai, we need to use paradigm called Recipes, now lets see how we can utilize those terms to read and modify our state with Jotai'
+description: "To read and modify state on our application with Jotai, we need to use paradigm called Recipes, now lets see how we can utilize those terms to read and modify our state with Jotai"
-publishedAt: '09/30/2023'
+publishedAt: "09/30/2023"
-status: 'published'
+status: "published"
 featured: true
-tags:
-  - react.js
-  - jotai
+author: rimzzlabs
 keywords:
   - react
   - jotai
   - hooks
   - jotai recipes
   - reactjs
   - state management
   - state manager
 ---